 Chapter 3 - Cancer

-A sedentary lifestyle is now widely recognised as a key component in the risk factors of several cancers.
+Inactivity or largely sedentary behaviour is now widely recognised as a key component in the risk factors of several cancers.

 There is clear data for the positive effects of physical activity both on the prevention of some cancers and on clinical outcomes after diagnosis.